eileenhays/block_party/README.md

 to save and view their favorite events, which is updated when events expire.

-Tech Stack:
+## Tech Stack
 PostgreSQL, SQLAlchemy, Python, Flask, Jinja, passlib, flask-login, Javascript, JQuery, HTML5, CSS3, Bootstrap

-APIs Used:
+## APIs Used
-Google Maps Javascript, Meetup, and Eventbrite APIs
+Google Maps Javascript, Meetup, and Eventbrite